 You are not a contingency.
 You are not a possibility.
 If you are united to Christ, you are among the ones for whom He laid down His life.
 Your redemption was not left to chance.
 Before the creation of the world, you were chosen, and Christ died to secure what the Father had already elected.
 This is the comfort that reaches you before your brokenness — a love that predates your existence.

 The hiding place is gone.
-But the arms that were waiting behind it are better than anything the hiding place could offer.
+The arms that were waiting behind it are better than any shelter you ever built.
+They always were.